starlight345/2025/blog/inverse-polymer/index.md

 TabNet, an attention-based model for tabular data, offers interpretable yet expressive modeling of polymer properties by selecting relevant input features per decision step <d-cite key="DBLP:journals/corr/abs-1908-07442"></d-cite>.
 Its ability to handle heterogeneous and high-dimensional descriptors has made it attractive for regression tasks in materials science.

 Simultaneously, chemical language models have emerged as powerful tools for sequence representation. **PolyBERT** <d-cite key="Kuenneth_2023"></d-cite>, for instance, uses transformer encoders pretrained on millions of pSMILES strings to generate embeddings that are structurally and semantically rich.
 These embeddings serve as the backbone for both property prediction and generation tasks.

+Most existing chemical language models — such as ChemBERTa<d-cite key="chithrananda2020chembertalargescaleselfsupervisedpretraining"></d-cite> and its successor ChemBERTa-2<d-cite key="ahmad2022chemberta2chemicalfoundationmodels"></d-cite>, as well as MolGPT<d-cite key="doi:10.1021/acs.jcim.1c00600"></d-cite> — are trained primarily on small molecules, where explicit atom-level structures are enumerated.
+Polymers, in contrast, are often represented using shorthand notations that describe repeating motifs (e.g., pSMILES).
+This abstraction complicates token-level generation and parsing, as it breaks many assumptions of traditional SMILES syntax.
+Models not explicitly trained on polymer-specific notations often misinterpret repeating units, placeholders like [*], or the absence of terminal groups — leading to invalid or chemically implausible outputs.

 Despite these advances, the majority of research has focused on *forward prediction* — estimating properties from structures — leaving the inverse task relatively underdeveloped.
 Recent attempts to improve generalization and robustness include **MMPolymer** <d-cite key="wang2024mmpolymermultimodalmultitaskpretraining"></d-cite>, which unifies visual, structural, and property data in a multimodal pretraining scheme, and **PolyGET** <d-cite key="feng2023polygetacceleratingpolymersimulations"></d-cite>, which incorporates equivariant transformers and forcefield supervision for high-fidelity polymer simulations.
 However, neither method fully addresses inverse structure generation from target properties.